jkoberg/splitvent/README.md

 ## 3D Printing Models

-* Splitter and flow restrictor models are optimized for FDM, SLA, SPD and DLP printers.
+* Splitter and flow restrictor model dimensions are optimized for FDM, SLA, SPD and DLP printers.
+* Print at best rsolution for your printer.
+FDM printers should use .2nn layer height and .12mm layer height for best results.
-* TPU can be used for an o-ring.
+* TPU material can be used to print o-ring models or use ISO 3601-012 o-rings.
 * Materials such as Med610, Dental SG/LT, and Teeth A2 should be considered for sterilization purposes.
-* Models printed using an FDM printer should use 10-20% infill with supports touching buildplate over 45 degrees.
-A brim or raft is suggested when printing the flow restrictor body.
+* Models printed using an FDM printer should use 10-20% infill with supports touching buildplate and a brim or raft is suggested when printing the flow restrictor body for stabilization.

 ## Monitoring Software